Horpynchenko/jBowling/README.md

 ```java
 cpi = new CreateDefaultPlayers(mainGame, 3);
 ```
-To create no default users, sign 0 (zero) as 2-nd parameter:
+To create no default users, sign 0 (zero) as 2-nd parameter (or remove interface implementation :-):
 ```java
 cpi = new CreateDefaultPlayers(mainGame, 0);
 ```